 Pressing and holding the monitor button activates the Triple watch function.
-The Triple Watch feature allows for monitoring of 2 or 3 channels, this includes the currently selected channel and the channels stored in TRI 1 and TRI 2.
+The Triple Watch feature allows for monitoring of 2 or 3 channels, including the currently selected channel and the channels stored in TRI 1 and TRI 2.

-These channels can be set in the menu under TR1 and TR2 with any additional features set (CTCSS/DCS/Duplex).
+In order to store these channels, they are set on the radio in the same way you would set normal channels with any additional features set (CTCSS/DCS/Duplex).
+This channel is then selected in TRI 1 or TRI 2 via the menu function.
 If only one additional channel is required then select "off" in TRI 2.